 Blood Conservation Strategies / Autologous Transfusion

-The 19th Annual NATA Symposium on Patient Blood Management, Haemostasis and Thrombosis took place on April 12-13, 2018 in Lisbon, Portugal.
+The 20th Annual NATA Symposium on Patient Blood Management, Haemostasis and Thrombosis took place on April 4-5, 2019 in Berlin, Germany.

 This year, 580 delegates from 38 countries participated in the symposium and there was a record local attendance of 167 attendees from Portugal.